Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 You must get professional legal insurance.
 Private legal insurance does not cover business activities.

-Use [Tarifcheck](/out/tarifcheck-rechtsschutz) to compare legal insurance options.
-If you don't speak German, [Feather](/out/feather-rechtsschutz) and [GetSafe](/out/getsafe-rechtsschutz) offer legal insurance, and they speak English.

 **[What does legal insurance cover? ➞](/guides/legal-insurance)**

+[Muffin](/out/muffin-rechtsschutz) can help you choose legal insurance, and they speak English.
+[Feather](/out/feather-rechtsschutz) and [GetSafe](/out/getsafe-rechtsschutz) sell legal insurance, and they speak English.
+[Tarifcheck](/out/tarifcheck-rechtsschutz) lets you compare insurances, but it's only in German.

 ### Accounting costs